ppy/osu-wiki/wiki/Tournaments/MWC/2018_7K/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-   - Room settings are osu!, Team-Vs., Win Condition: 'ScoreV2'.
+   - Room settings are osu!, Team-Vs., Win Condition: 'Score v2'.
 Room name must be "MWC7K 2018: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
 2. Each team is free to select up to one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
 All beatmaps must be osu!mania 7K specific beatmaps.
 3. Each captain can ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.